dsohk/rancher-devsecops-workshop/README.md

 It will also take awhile to deploy anchore on your devsecops cluster.
 Likewise, let's continue while waiting it to finish.

-Run the following command to setup Sonarqube in terminal 3.
+Run the following command to setup Sonarqube in terminal 3 of your Harbor VM.

 ```
 cd ~/devsecops/sonarqube